shxdow/shxdow.github.io/notes.md

 > Infosec is all about the mismatch between our intuition and the actual behavior of the systems we build.
 That makes it harmful to study the field as an abstract, isolated domain.
 To truly master it, dive into how computers work, then make a habit of asking yourself "okay, but what if assumption X does not hold true?" every step along the way. _~ lcamtuf_

+Unlike fields such as medicine and lawyers, it is not unheard of practitioners having backgrounds that are all over the place
 <!-- More problems: -->
 <!--  -->
 <!-- - Fundamental limits of computation (Limits of Turing machines, Incompleteness theorems) -->